kserve/website/docs/modelserving/v1beta1/torchserve/README.md

           storageUri: "gs://kfserving-examples/models/torchserve/image_classifier/v1"
     ```

-You can also configure InferenceService with field `containerConcurrency` for a hard limit.
+You can also configure InferenceService with field `containerConcurrency` with a hard limit.
 The hard limit is an enforced upper bound.
 If concurrency reaches the hard limit, surplus requests will be buffered and must wait until enough capacity is free to execute the requests.

 === "Old Schema"